7 Drive-Thru Holiday Light Displays in Ohio

 Holiday in Lights

 After 27 years of tradition, the Holiday in Lights display has become a Cincinnati classic.
-Open through New Year’s Eve, the display stretches over a mile long with a drive through Sharon Woods.
+Open nightly from Nov.
+19 to Dec.
+30, 2021, the display stretches over a mile long with a drive through Sharon Woods.
 The display is even synced up with a local radio station, so you can tune your car to the right channel and listen to the holiday music without rolling your windows down.
-Admission begins at $13 per car, with varying prices for larger vans and buses.
+Admission begins at $17 per car, with varying prices for larger vans and buses.